factorial-io/scotty/README.md

 cargo run --bin scotty  or your preferred way to run a rust binary
 ```

+### Pre-push git hook via [cargo-husky](https://github.com/rhysd/cargo-husky)

+This project uses a pre-push git-hook installed by cargo husky.
+It shoud be installed automatically.

 ### Updating the changelog

 We are using [git-cliff](https://git-cliff.org) to enforce a changelog.
 Please update the changelog with